Which Number Is A Multiple Of 6 And 8

 Before diving into the specifics of finding common multiples of 6 and 8, let's solidify our understanding of some key terms.

 • Multiple: A multiple of a number is the result of multiplying that number by any integer (whole number).
-For example, multiples of 6 are 6, 12, 18, 24, 30, and so on.
+Take this: multiples of 6 are 6, 12, 18, 24, 30, and so on.

 • Factor: A factor of a number is a whole number that divides evenly into that number without leaving a remainder.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12.
+Here's one way to look at it: the factors of 12 are 1, 2, 3, 4, 6, and 12.

 • Common Multiple: A common multiple of two or more numbers is a number that is a multiple of all those numbers.
-For instance, some common multiples of 2 and 3 are 6, 12, 18, and 24.
+Take this: some common multiples of 2 and 3 are 6, 12, 18, and 24.

 • Least Common Multiple (LCM): The LCM is the smallest positive common multiple of two or more numbers.
 It's the smallest number that is divisible by all the given numbers without leaving a remainder.